alessiorubicini/IslandAlertsForSwiftUI/Sources/IslandAlertsForSwiftUI/NotchLargeAlert/README.md

 #  Notch Large Alert

-> A large-size alert expanding from the top notch with cancel and confirmation buttons
+> A large-size alert expanding completely from the top notch with cancel and confirmation buttons

 Compatible both with larger notch (iPhone 12 or older) and reduced notch (iPhone 13 or older).